-SBTC reports that it is a non-profit trade organization with more than 8,000 members.
-SBTC states that it “represents, promotes, and protects the interest of small businesses in the transportation industry.
-Through the exemption application, SBTC seeks relief from the ELD requirements for small private, common and contract motor carriers with fewer than 50 employees.
-SBTC argues:
+The Small Business in Transportation Coalition (SBTC) is a non-profit trade organization with more than 8,000 members.
+SBTC stated that it “represents, promotes, and protects the interest of small businesses in the transportation industry.
+Through the exemption application, SBTC seeks relief from the ELD requirements for small private, common and contract motor carriers with fewer than 50 employees.”
+SBTC contends that:

 End Supplemental Information

 [FR Doc.
 2019-15206 Filed 7-16-19; 8:45 am]